wang-yangyi/DSA4262-groupt00/README.md

 # DSA4262 groupt00

-Final project on m6Anet gene sites.
-Our aim was to identify and predict the sites where the m6Anet modifications
+Final project for DSA4262.
+We aimed to develop a method to first identify RNA modifications to train the model accounting for any inaccuracies followed by a prediction model to determine m6a sites in direct RNA sequencing samples.

 ## Installation